-The Stamford Food Collaborative was launched in 2015.
-Since then, members have increased their capacities to better serve their clients and they have expanded their ability to offer fresh, healthy food.
+Launched in 2015, the Stamford Food Collaborative brings together food pantries and congregate meal providers to address the needs of the City's food insecure residents.
+By working together, members have increased their capacities to better serve their clients and have expanded their ability to offer fresh, healthy food.

 HOW THE PROGRAM WORKS

-- More than 20 food pantries and congregate meal providers in each community meet on a regular basis to discuss opportunities for food rescue and delivery, client needs and trends, and other shared concerns.
+- More than 20 food pantries and congregate meal providers meet on a regular basis to discuss opportunities for food rescue and delivery, client needs and trends, and other shared concerns.

 - The Stamford Food Collaborative has published A Guide to Accessing Food in multiple languages: English (PDF) Espanol (PDF)

 - NEW!
 A Food Guide for Seniors (PDF) published by The Stamford Food Collaborative's Senior Subcommittee

 - Working together, the collaborative has been awarded grants to increase refrigeration and freezer space in local pantries, so that more fresh vegetables, fruits, meats, and fish can be offered to clients.

 For more information about the Stamford Food Collaborative, contact Cara Mitchell at 203-883-0879 or email@example.com.

 - $25,000 in grants awarded to purchase new freezers and refrigerators to store healthy food.